jokob-sk/NetAlertX/docs/MIGRATION.md

 > [!NOTE]
 > The application uses symlinks linking the old db and config locations to the new ones, so data loss should not occur.
 [Backup strategies](https://github.com/jokob-sk/NetAlertX/blob/main/docs/BACKUPS.md) are still recommended to backup your setup.

+In summary:

-In summary, docker file mount locations in your `docker-compose.yml` or docker run command have changed.
+1. Docker file mount locations in your `docker-compose.yml` or docker run command have changed.
+2. Backup your current config and database (optional `devices.csv` to have a backup)
+3. Rename them to `app.db` `app.conf`
+4. Update the volume mappings in your `docker-compose.yaml`
+5. Place the renamed files the above locations.

 Examples follow.

 ## Example 1: Mapping folders